cryptosbyte/ImageBorderiser/README.md

 # ImageBorderiser
 Adds a border to an image (but technically creates a canvas and adds the image on top)

-*This is for Chromebooks with Crostini (Debian Linux) installed :D*
+*This was intended for Chromebooks with Crostini installed but editing code is a thing.*

+# Crostini Setup:

+- Set the screenshots directory to a folder called "Screenshots"
+- Run the main.py file